Track Your Health at the Cellular Level: Biomarker Testing for Healthy Aging

 How Much Does pTau Testing Cost?

-Aviv Clinics offers pTau-217 testing for $350 on a walk-in basis, making this advanced biomarker test both accessible and affordable.
+Aviv Clinics offers pTau-217 testing for $300 on a walk-in basis, making this advanced biomarker test both accessible and affordable.
+We also offer a more comprehensive blood test for Alzheimer’s risk that reviews both pTau and amyloid beta proteins at a cost of $600.
 Unlike testing conducted at clinical laboratory services, this cost also includes physician interpretation of your results.

 When certain conditions apply, pTau testing may qualify as a tax-deductible expense in the United States.
 Consult your tax advisor for more information about deductible medical expenses.